osscar-org/molecular-rendering/README.md

 Tools to render high quality molecular images and videos by POVRAY

 ## Binder links for the apps
-**Due to the computing power limitation provided by Binder, it will take long time to generate the images and videos.**
+**Due to the limitation of the computing power provided by Binder, it will take long time to generate the images and videos.**

 * Render molecular strcutures to high quality images